5ecompendium/bestiary/_creatures/vampiric-mist.md

 ***Forbiddance.*** The vampiric mist can 't enter a residence without an invitation from one of the occupants.

 ***Misty Form.*** The vampiric mist can occupy another creature's space and vice versa.
 In addition, if air can pass through a space, the mist can pass through it without squeezing.
-Each foot of movement in water costs it 2 extra feet, rather than l extra foot.
-The mist can 't manipulate objects in any way that requires hands; it can apply simple force only.
+Each foot of movement in water costs it 2 extra feet, rather than 1 extra foot.
+The mist can't manipulate objects in any way that requires hands; it can apply simple force only.

 ***Sunlight Hypersensitivity.*** The vampiric mist takes 20 radiant damage when it starts its turn in sunlight.
 While in sunlight, the mist has disadvantage on attack rolls and ability checks.